stream-zero/shared-docs-source/fx/Developer_Guide/Creating_and_Configuring_Your_First_FX_Service.md

 Feel free to integrate this explanation into your documentation.
 Adapt the content to match your documentation's style and format.
 This section aims to provide users with a comprehensive understanding of the `manifest.json` file and its significance in defining FX services.

-**Step 10: Expand ef_env.json**
+### Step 10: Expand ef_env.json

-The `ef_env.json` file plays a crucial role in simulating your service's environment during development.
+The `ef_env.json` file plays a critical role in simulating your service's environment during development.
 While on the FX platform, parameters, configs, and secrets are managed differently, in the local environment, you can define these elements within this JSON file for simulation purposes.

 ```json
 {